tanthanhtran2708/WeatherApp/README.md

 ## Introduction

 This is an ios application called WeatherApp to retrieve weather information based on their searching criteria and render the searched results on dashboard screen.
-You can checkout the demo video in the repository
+You can checkout the demo video in the repository.
+The application is running on an iPhone XSMax version 14.7.1.
+The minimum OS version to run this application is **14.1**

 ## Functionalities